 An injectable amoxicillin and cloxacillin combination is used to treat respiratory tract infections, GI tract infections, urogenital tract infections, and surgical and septic wound infections.

-An injectable ceftriaxone sodium is used to treat mastitis, bronchitis, pneumonia, gastroenteritis, and surgical prophylaxis.
+An injectable ceftriaxone sodium is use to treat mastitis, bronchitis, pneumonia, gastroenteritis, and surgical prophylaxis.

-An injectable ceftriaxone sodium and tazobactum combination are used to treat mastitis, metritis, bronchitis and pneumonia, pyometra, and gastroenteritis.
+An injectable ceftriaxone sodium and tazobactum combination are use to treat mastitis, metritis, bronchitis and pneumonia, pyometra, and gastroenteritis.

-Injectable ceftiofur sodium and tazobactam combination are used to treat reproductive tract infections, metritis, endometritis, cervicitis, and vaginitis.
+Injectable ceftiofur sodium and tazobactam combination are use to treat reproductive tract infections, metritis, endometritis, cervicitis, and vaginitis.

 An injectable enrofloxacin and benzyl alcohol combination.
-Is used to treat relapse mastitis caused by mycoplasma, metritis, pyometra, UTI, RTI, GI tract infection, and septicemia.
+Is use to treat relapse mastitis caused by mycoplasma, metritis, pyometra, UTI, RTI, GI tract infection, and septicemia.

 Mastitis is a serious bacterial infection that can cause significant financial losses for dairy farmers.
 Understanding the causes, symptoms, and treatment options available is essential for protecting the health of cows.
 Pecus Healthcare offers a variety of treatments for mastitis and can work with you to develop a treatment plan that meets the needs of your herd.
 With the right care and treatment, your cows can stay healthy and produce high-quality milk.